US study visits

 Is there anyone in the world who would not like to see New York?
 For thousands of people arriving by ship from Europe, the sight of the Statue of Liberty and the skyscrapers of Manhattan must have been an amazing experience.
 And to see New York now is still an amazing experience.
 Because it’s such an important destination, we schedule a pretty long day for New York, so come prepared, remembering also that New York is often very hot in the summer!
 We also offer a visit to the famous Columbia University, and to New York University (NYU).
 In most cases, we do not have formal presentations.

 And what else do we see in New York?
 Well, in just one day, we can’t see everything, but we make sure that you do see the highlights of Manhattan, the long, thin island which is the heart of New York.
 In Midtown Manhattan you’ll take a coach tour which includes: Central Park, Times Square and Broadway, the United Nations building and the most famous skyscrapers, including the Empire State Building.
 Then, in Lower Manhattan, you’ll be walking around a little.
 You’ll see Wall Street – which may mean something to you!
-You’ll also take a ferry trip to Staten Island.
+You may also take a ferry trip to Staten Island.
 This is not really to visit Staten Island (we just go there and come back again): the reason for going is to enjoy the amazing view of Manhattan from the water, together with the Statue of Liberty.
 Finally, we include a visit to Ground Zero, the site of the 9/11 attacks, and the new World Trade Center.

 – University visit: Columbia University